Why study this course

 About this course

-This course will provide you with academic knowledge, practical skills and professional experience in preparation for a future in English language teaching and further study in the field of linguistics.
-It will provide the tools and resources for you to reflect upon your professional practice and conduct your own research.
-It is ideal for students from all academic backgrounds as there are no subject-specific entry requirements, other than GCSE English.
+This course will provide you with academic knowledge, practical skills and professional experience in preparation for a future in English language teaching, media or publishing sector.
+It will provide the tools and resources for you to reflect upon your professional practice, conduct your own research or continue with further studies in the field of linguistics.

 As part of this course, you will have the opportunity to complete the Trinity Certificate in Teaching English to Speakers of Other Languages (CertTESOL).
 Completing this will: